 - Combine the olive oil, tomatoes, balsamic, garlic, onion, parsley, thyme, and red pepper flakes in a 3-quart Instant Pot.
 Place the chicken thighs in the sauce and push them down so they are covered by the other ingredients.

 - Lock the lid in place, close the steam vent, and select the high-pressure setting.
 Set the timer for eight minutes.
-It will take the pot some time to get to pressure and which point the sauce will cook for eight minutes.
+It will take the pot some time to get to pressure and which point the sauce will cook for eight minutes (see note about cooking frozen chicken).
 When the timer goes off, cover the steam vent with a towel (to protect your hand) and do a quick release.
 Once the steam has vented, open the pot and shred the chicken with two forks.
 If it’s easier, you can remove the chicken and shred it on a cutting board and place it back in the sauce.

 - The sauce will be thin when you open the pot, but it will thicken as you shred the chicken.
 If you think your sauce is too thin you can turn on the saute setting and cook the sauce and chicken until some of the liquid evaporates.